-Hence, one of the major threats to the power grid is weather conditions that could not only interrupt every customer’s daily lives but also destroy the grid partially if not completely.
+With a series of frequent storms, floods and wildfires ravaging the country, it is evident that one of the major threats to utilities is damage due to large-scale weather events and disasters.
 As utility infrastructure gets damaged in the natural calamity hit zones, power outages become quite common and restoration work becomes increasingly difficult.
 Under such a scenario, not only will utilities need to rethink their risk mitigation strategies for managing the impacts of climate change but will have to become a fundamental part of each utility’s long term plans.

 Utilities are and will always remain answerable to the authorities and the customers for their response before and after such natural disasters and most importantly for reliable power.
 In 2018, one of the deadliest fires in US history took place in California - CampFire - and was caused due to faulty power lines, as a result of which one of the largest utility companies in the US was pushed to the brink of bankruptcy and faced huge public backlash.
 In such a scenario, satellite analytics is the utility industry’s best bet.
 Satellite analytics coupled with Artificial Intelligence offers much better visibility of assets, they can also predict incoming disasters through their predictive analysis and the extent of damage can be measured too via cutting edge technology.